DeepakArora76/nativescript-dna-netservices-ns-6.0/README.md

 In the event of success, observer's *next* handler receives data of type **ZeroConf**.
 Furthermore, in the event of failure, the *error* handler receives a **zeroConfError** error code.
 Both **ZeroConf** and **zeroConfError** can be imported using one of the above-mentioned ways from **nativescript-dna-netservices**.

-**resolve**: Performs a resolve process for the service of a given type and name in a specified domain.
+**resolve**: Performs a resolve process for the service of a given type and name within a specified domain.
 If the service is available, observer's **next** handler receives **ZeroConf** data which contains socket information for your application to connect to the service.

 ```javascript
 const zeroConfService = new ZeroConfService();